Vietnam-China relations at their best in history: scholar

 The second area of focus is emerging industries, particularly the green economy, digital economy, and high-tech manufacturing.
 These sectors are pivotal to Vietnam’s ambition of achieving high-income status with a modern industrial base by 2030 and a fully developed economy by 2045.
 They also play a crucial role in fostering sustainable and high-quality economic growth.

 He also highlighted China’s advantages in technology, capital, and human resources in green and digital economies, which align with Vietnam’s market needs.
-As General Secretary of the Communist Party of Vietnam To Lam stated, Vietnam is preparing for the 14th National Party Congress, striving for a prosperous, strong, democratic, fair, and civilised society while drawing lessons from China’s development experience.
+As General Secretary of the Communist Party of Vietnam To Lam stated, Vietnam is preparing for the 14th National Party Congress, striving for a prosperous, strong, democratic, fair, and civilised society while referring to China’s development experience.

 Recent years have seen extensive Vietnam-China cooperation in clean energy projects, including solar, wind, waste-to-energy, and hydropower, fostering renewable energy development and green technology sharing.
 A notable example is the Soc Son Waste-to-Energy Plant in Hanoi, launched in July 2022 at the city’s main landfill.
 Once operational, it supplied over 10% of Hanoi’s electricity and processed 70% of its daily waste, significantly improving environmental conditions.